computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 openurl -m amzn ebay jet home goods
 ```

-### 3. A search query
+### 2. A search query

-Open the default search URL using "how to make quinoa tabbouleh" as its search argument.
+Search "how to make quinoa tabbouleh" using the default search URL.

 ```bash
 openurl how to make quinoa tabbouleh
 ```

-### 4. Direct URLs
+### 3. URLs directly

 Open two URLs directly.